1. Previous: Table of Contents

 Error

 So far, whether we’ve used literals or complex expressions, we’ve still only ever assigned numbers to variables.
-But there are lots of different things that variables can hold!
+But there are lots of other things that variables can hold!
 Let’s explore some of these things next.

 Types: Different Kinds of Values

-Let’s take another look at the variables radius and pi:
+Let’s take another look at the variables radius and pi.

 var radius = 5.2